Moduli of cubic surfaces and their anticanonical divisors: Proof of main theorems

 Let $t\in \left(\frac{9}{13}, 1\right)$.
 The maximal sets $N^\oplus_t(\lambda, x_i)$ are the same as for $N^\oplus_{\frac{9}{13}}(\lambda, x_i)$ but removing the set $N^\oplus_t(\ol_4, x_3)$, which parametrizes pairs $(S',D')$ where $S'$ has an ${\boldsymbol{E}}_6$ singularities.
 Hence such surfaces are now $t$-stable providing they do not violate any other conditions.
 This concludes the proof of the theorem. \end{proof}

-\begin{proof}[{Proof of Theorem \ref{thm:GITb}}] Suppose $(S,D)$ ---defined by polynomials $F$ and $H$--- belongs to a closed strictly $t$-semistable orbit.
-By Lemma \ref{lemma:Gm-action} and Lemma \ref{lemma:annihilators}, we may assume that the monomials with non-zero coefficients of $F$ and $H$ correspond to the fourth and fifth columns in Table \ref{tab:boundary}.
-Notice that for each pair $(\lambda, x_i)$, there is a change o f coordinates that gives a natural bijection between $N^0(\lambda, x_i)$ and $N^0(\overline \lambda, x_{3-i})$.
+\begin{proof}[{Theorem \ref{theorem:GITb}}] Suppose $(S,D)$ --- defined by polynomials $F$ and $H$ --- belongs to a closed strictly $t$-semistable orbit.
+By Lemma \ref{lemma:Gm-action}, they are generated by monomials in $N^0_t(\lambda, x_i)$ for some $(\lambda, x_i)$ such that $N^\oplus_t(x_i,\lambda)$ is maximal with respect to the containment of order of sets.
+Since there is a finite number of $\lambda$ to consider (those in Lemma \ref{lemma:critical1PS}), this is a finite computation which can be carried out by software \cite{VGITour, gallardo-jmg-code}.
+For each pair $(\lambda, x_i)$, there is a change of coordinates that gives a natural bijection between $N^0(\lambda, x_i)$ and $N^0(\overline \lambda, x_{3-i})$.
 Therefore about half of the values are redundant and we have two possible choices for each $F$ and $H$ if $t\neq t_1,\ldots, t_5$ three choices if $t=t_1, t_2, t_4,t_5$ and four if $t=t_3$.